ericbutz/developer-portal/app/guides/send-money/create-transfer.md

 ## Step 4B: Handle Webhooks

 A single API call to create a payment transfer can trigger several transfer-related webhook events.
 The number of webhooks and type of webhook events can vary depending on the Customer type(s) involved in the transfer, as well as the source and destination for the funds transfer.
-For more information on which webhooks will be fired for a given section of a transfer, refer to our [API Reference Docs](https://docs.dwolla.com/#events).
+For more information on which webhooks will be fired, refer to our [API Reference Docs](https://docs.dwolla.com/#events).

 ## Step 4C: Simulate ACH Processing